 Customer Data Platform

-Once again, as, “… a marketing technology that unifies a company’s customer data from marketing and other channels to enable customer modeling and to optimize the timing and targeting of messages and offers.”
+Once again, Gartner defines a CDP as, “… a marketing technology that unifies a company’s customer data from marketing and other channels to enable customer modeling and to optimize the timing and targeting of messages and offers.”
 The CDP Institute further defines a CDP as, “… packaged software that creates a persistent, unified customer database that is accessible to other systems.”
 Most CDPs classify data into three buckets; profiles, engagement, and other.

 A Profile can contain as much, or as little, personal information as the organization has on an individual.
 Data collected through multiple sources can use identity resolution algorithms to combine like data and create a “master record.”
 What this means is that CDPs are capable of handling unknown consumers and later resolving them to known customers.
 A combination of online and offline data is unified to create a single marketing view of the customer.